1995parham-teaching/k1s/README.md

     kubectl get pod
     ```

-    To visualize the usage of `health-check` you can use `/die` endpoint to make `health-check` fail. and then check what happened with `kubectl get events`.
+    To visualize the usage of `health-check` you can use `/die` endpoint to make `health-check` fail. and then check what happened with `kubectl get events --watch` to watch the whole process as it happens.

 3. Create Service